rvanbekkum/vsc-xliff-sync/README.md

 #### Using keyboard shortcut

-> 1. Ctrl + Windows + N or Ctrl + Cmd + N (default shortcut)
+> 1. Ctrl + X, N or Ctrl + Cmd + N (default shortcut)

 Missing translations are tagged and highlighted.
 You can use the extension to navigate between missing translations.
+On a Macbook Pro, this command appears on the touchbar within XLIFF files.

+### Find Next Needs Work Translation in XLIFF File

+#### Using the Command Palette

+> 1. F1 or CMD + Shift + P to open the command palette
+> 2.  **XLIFF: Next Needs Work Translation**

+#### Using keyboard shortcut

+> 1. Ctrl + X, W or Ctrl + Cmd + W (default shortcut)

+Translations that need work are tagged and highlighted.
+You can use this command to navigate between translations that need work.
-On a Macbook Pro, the extension's commands appear on the touchbar within XLIFF files.
+On a Macbook Pro, this command appears on the touchbar within XLIFF files.

 ## Known Issues